 - Determine which Challenge Exam you would like to take, the number of units it will give you, and if the exam is still available.
 (IMPORTANT NOTE: Because exams are locally prepared, exam availability varies from semester to semester because faculty take sabbaticals, etc. Even if you see them on the drop-down menu from the Payment Page, they still may not be offered; please contact the department at 928-523-2361 to verify.
 There is always someone available to administer Spanish, German, and French Challenge Exams.)

-- Consult with your academic adviser or the Gateway Center and the current academic catalog to determine how the units will apply to liberal studies requirements and/or your degree.
+- Consult with your academic advisor or the Gateway Center and the current academic catalog to determine how the units will apply to liberal studies requirements and/or your degree.
 University language requirements for BAs can be found under Policy 100810 – if you are taking a challenge exam to meet a BA language requirement please review this policy before proceeding.
-If you think Policy 100810 might apply to you and you’ve received contrary information from your major adviser, please review it with your major adviser before proceeding (they may not be unaware of it).
-All advisers and students can contact Alexandria McConocha with questions or concerns – some majors are different in their requirements.
+If you think Policy 100810 might apply to you and you’ve received contrary information from your major advisor, please review it with your major advisor before proceeding (they may not be unaware of it).
+All advisors and students can contact Alexandria McConocha with questions or concerns – some majors are different in their requirements.
 Note: Demonstrating “proficiency” at a certain level or above does not require lower level units to get to that level of proficiency.

 - Make your payment on the payment page or you can make your payment in the department.
 Challenge exams cost $30 per unit.
 Four unit exams are $120 and three unit exams are $90.
 (Please note that if you pay in the department, we can only accept cash, check, or money order.
 Credit card payments are taken only from the Payment Page.)
 There are no refunds.
 A payment is your assertion that you have done all the research that is necessary prior to submitting that payment and you are ready to actually take the exam.